geocoder-php/GeocoderLaravel/README.md

 ```

 ## Upgrading
-Anytime you upgrade this package, please remember to clear your cache, to prevent incompatible cached responses when breaking changes are introduced (hopefully only in major versions):
+Anytime you upgrade this package, please remember to clear your cache, to prevent incompatible cached responses when breaking changes are introduced (this should hopefully only be necessary in major versions):
 ```sh
 php artisan cache:clear
 ```